talwrii/buffer-automation/README.md

 # Buffer automattion -- Schedule tweets to buffer from the clipboard
 [@readwithai](https://x.com/readwithai) ([🦋](https://bsky.app/profile/readwithai.bsky.social), [𝕏](https://x.com/readwithai), [blog](https://readwithai.substack.com/), [▶️](https://www.youtube.com/@readerai/shorts))

 This is a quite hacky automation script for the [Buffer](https://buffer.com/) social media automation website.
-It allows you to schedule tweets in a way that I find (and hopefully is simpler) by reading tweets in a text form from the clipboard.
+It allows you to schedule tweets in a way that I find (and hopefully is) simpler by reading tweets in a text from the clipboard together with a date.

 This is meant to allow you to do all you thinking and planning in a text file before scheduling tweets.

-For the moment you need to be familiar with the Python language to use this tool
+For the moment, you need to be familiar with the Python language to use this tool

 ## How this works
 Instead of using an interface to schedule every tweet, you write the tweets you want to send and when in a text file like so: